UMass Minutemen basketball: Travis Ford era 2005–2008

-Derek Kellogg era 2009–2017
+Derek Kellogg era 2008–2017

 On April 23, 2008, former Minutemen player Derek Kellogg returned to Amherst and became the 21st coach of the program.
 In 2011–12 the Minutemen appeared in the NIT after a successful season with a 22–11 record, reaching the semifinals, where they lost to Stanford.
 The Minutemen were again invited to the NIT in following the 2012–13.

-The 2013–14 season was a massive success, as the Minutemen qualified for the NCAA tournament for the first time in 16 years.
+The 2013–14 season was a success as the Minutemen qualified for the NCAA tournament for the first time in 16 years.
 The team started off the season 10–0 and then 16–1, while reaching as high as #13 in the AP poll, and #12 in the Coaches poll.
-However, the Minutemen, a #6 seed, were defeated in their first game against #11 seeded Tennessee.
+However, the Minutemen, a #6 seed in the NCAA Tournament, were defeated in their first game against #11 seeded Tennessee.

-In the 2014–15 season, the Minutemen again struggled, falling to 17–15 on the season.
-Struggles continued the following season as UMass finished 14–18.

-Kellogg was fired on March 9, 2017.
+In the 2014–15 season, the Minutemen regressed, finishing with a 17–15 overall record, and an eighth place finish in conference.
+The team also had sub-.500 seasons in each of the next two, and Kellogg was fired on March 9, 2017.

 Matt McCall era 2017–2022

 Shortly after Kellogg was fired, the school announced that Winthrop head coach Pat Kelsey had been hired as the new head coach at UMass.
 However, shortly before the press conference to announce his hiring, Kelsey announced he would not accept the position.
 On March 31, the school announced they had hired Chattanooga head coach Matt McCall.

-McCall's tenure was not particularly successful, finishing with a 60–81 overall record at the school before being fired at the end of the 2022 season.
+McCall's five-year tenure at the school was not successful, and he was fired just before the end of the 2022 season.
+His overall record at UMass finished at 61–82, and the team failed to advance past the conference tournament's quarterfinal round in each of the five seasons.

+Frank Martin era 2022–present

+UMass announced it had hired former University of South Carolina head coach Frank Martin on March 25, 2022.
+In Martin's first season at the helm, the Minutemen finished 15–16 with a 6–12 mark in conference play, but the team improved in his second, finishing with a 20–11 overall record, and a fourth-place conference finish at 11–7.